Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 A loan contingency period is typically 30 to 60 days.

-Contingency for Inspection
+3. Contingency for inspection

 A contingency for inspection period is typically 7 to 10 days.

-Contingency for Appraisal
+4. Contingency for appraisal

 Lenders require appraisals to ensure the home isn’t selling for more than it’s worth.
-Three things could happen if the mortgage company’s assessment shows the property isn’t worth the contracted price.
+Three things could happen if the mortgage company’s assessment shows the property isn’t worth the contracted price:

-• The seller could lower the sale price.
+- The seller could lower the sale price.

-• The buyer could come up with cash to cover the difference between the appraisal amount and their offer.
+- The buyer could come up with cash to cover the difference between the appraisal amount and their offer.

-• The buyer could back out of the sale without losing earnest money – if they have a contingency for appraisal written into their contract.
+- The buyer could back out of the sale without losing earnest money – if they have a contingency for appraisal written into their contract.

 A contingency for the appraisal period is typically 10 to 14 days.
 (Buyers should ask their lender how long it may take to schedule an appraisal for the property before giving a specific timeline in the contract.)

-How to Manage Contingencies
+How to Manage Contingencies in Real Estate

 Now that you understand the four common types, here’s some advice on using contingencies to negotiate a better deal for your buyers or sellers.

-Managing a Contingency for Sale
+Managing a contingency for sale

 In a hot market, a seller is less likely to accept a contingency-for-sale deal.
 Therefore, if the buyer has to submit an offer with a home sale contingency, consider advising them to offer a higher price and eliminate all other contingencies (or both!)